Part 1 in a series of articles about Project Loom.

 We have two operators.
-The first starts “writing a program” (wiring cables, turning switches, etc) to make the computer calculate the solution to a problem.
+The first starts “writing a program” (wiring cables, turning switches, etc) to make the computer compute the solution to a problem.

 Soon, the bottleneck to solve problems faster shifted from computers to humans.
-Even with new ways to write programs (punch cards, magnetic tapes) the time taken by each programmer to “insert” its program into the machine became unacceptable—i.e., too expensive.
+Indeed, even with new ways to write programs (punch cards, magnetic tapes) the time taken by each programmer to “insert” its program into the machine became unacceptable—i.e., too expensive.